 Annually, the Hamlin County Conservation District (HCCD) allows thousands of trees to be purchased by landowners and residents of Hamlin County.
 These trees are inexpensive and are of the finest stock from nurseries in the Tri State area.
 Hamlin CD has over 50 species of conservation grade trees, shrubs, and conifers to choose from.
-The cost of these bare root conservation stock is $60 per bundle of 25 of the same deciduous species or $3.00 each.
-Conifers are also available for $60 per bundle of 25 or $3.00 each.
-Conifers are also available in plugs for $3.25 each.
+The cost of these bare root conservation stock is $65 per bundle of 25 of the same species or $3.00 each.

 Fruit trees are also available.
-Apple trees are sold for $34 each.
+Apple trees are sold for $45 each.
 Most are semi-dwarf trees, and are 5' - 8' when delivered.
 Varieties include: Connell Red, Cortland, Fireside, Frostbite, Haralson.
-Honeycrisp, Honeygold, Kinderkrisp, Red Regent, Snowsweet, Sweet Sixteen, and Zestar.
+Honeycrisp, Honeygold, McIntosh, Snowsweet, State Fair, Sweet Sixteen, and Zestar.

 It is helpful if trees are ordered by mid-November each year for the next spring planting!!!
 This helps to insure you get the variety you would like.